Constrained Reinforcement Learning for Safe Heat Pump Control: Conclusion

 \section{Conclusion}

 In this study, we apply the recently developed constrained RL algorithm CSAC-LB to the critical problem of energy-efficient heat pump temperature control.
-The goal is to operate the heat pump with low electricity consumption while reliably maintaining indoor temperature bounds during both training and operation.
-To achieve this, we introduce I4B, a lightweight, open-source simulation framework specifically designed for building heat pump control.
+Our goal is to operate the heat pump with low electricity consumption while reliably maintaining indoor temperature bounds during both training and operation.
+To achieve this, we introduce I4B, a lightweight, open-source simulation framework specifically designed for heat pump control in buildings.
 I4B provides extensive customization options and simulates various real-world building scenarios, thereby bridging the gap between the control and RL communities with its user-friendly interfaces.

-Our evaluation of constrained RL algorithms reveals CSAC-LB's suitability for heat pump control.
-By leveraging a linear smoothed log barrier function and a double-Q network, CSAC-LB effectively addresses common underestimation issues and promotes boundary exploration—key for heating control tasks.
+Our evaluation of constrained RL algorithms demonstrates CSAC-LB's suitability for heat pump control.
+By leveraging a linear smoothed log barrier function and a double-Q network, CSAC-LB effectively addresses common underestimation issues and promotes boundary exploration, which is key for heating control tasks.
 Among the five recent RL algorithms tested, CSAC-LB stands out for its resilience to noisy data, adeptly balancing thermal comfort and energy efficiency.
-Considering model-plant mismatch in the form of noise, CSAC-LB demonstrates its superiority over MPC.
+Considering model-plant mismatch in the form of noise, CSAC-LB remains robust and compares favourably to MPC.

-Future directions include integrating weather forecasts and model-based methods into the constrained RL approach and expanding I4B to encompass multi-room building setups.